 Since then, FCRC has grown to include nearly 250 financial counsellor and organisation members, all of which are focused on different areas of consumer protection and financial counselling practice.
 Members of FCRC are very active in supporting each other through participation in regional, statewide and case specific working groups.

 The systemic advocacy, policy and project work of FCRC has contributed to an increase in the number of financial counsellors in Victoria.
 This has also resulted in the development of numerous resources to assist consumers and caseworkers to deal with financial hardship, and to advocate strongly for those who need it most.

 How does FCRC work with financial counsellors?

 As the peak body representing financial counsellors, we are not only advocates for the continued funding and expansion of the sector to meet community need, we are also the primary support and development body focused on professionalizing and resourcing the sector.

 We do this is a number of ways, including:

-The FCRC works with government (both state and federal), the banking, utilities, debt collection and other industries, and with many other sectors and organisations that impact upon those who do it tougher than most.
+We work with government (both state and federal), banks, utilities, debt collection and other industries, and with many other sectors and organisations that impact those who do it tougher than most.

 We meet regularly with industry and government to communicate issues of concern for financial counsellors and their clients.